odoo-dev/odoo/doc/howtos/rdtraining/05_securityintro.rst

         WARNING rd-demo odoo.modules.loading: The model estate.property has no access rules...

-When no access rights is defined on a model, Odoo considers that no user can access the data.
+When no access rights are defined on a model, Odoo determines that no users can access the data.
-It is actually notified in the log:
+It is even notified in the log:

 .. code-block:: text

     WARNING rd-demo odoo.modules.loading: The model estate.property has no access rules, consider adding one.
 E.g. access_estate_property,access_estate_property,model_estate_property,base.group_user,1,0,0,0

 Access rights are defined as records of the model ``ir.model.access``.
-Each access right is associated to a model, a group (or no group for global access), and a set of permissions: create, read, write, unlink\ [#unlink]_.
+Each access right is associated with a model, a group (or no group for global access) and a set of permissions: create, read, write and unlink\ [#unlink]_.
 Such access rights are usually defined in a CSV file named ``ir.model.access.csv``.

-Here is an example for our former ``test.model``:
+Here is an example for our previous ``test.model``:

 .. code-block:: text